Chris Walden

-Chris Walden (born October 10, 1966 in Hamburg, West Germany) is a German composer, arranger, and conductor living in the U.S. He leads the Chris Walden Big Band, and was nominated seven times for a Grammy Award.
+Chris Walden (born 10 October 1966) is a seven-time Grammy nominated German composer, arranger, and conductor living in the U.S. He leads the Chris Walden Big Band, and is the founder and artistic director of the Pacific Jazz Orchestra.

 He has written big band and orchestral arrangements for Michael Bublé, Diana Krall, Jennifer Hudson, Paul Anka, and Christopher Cross.
 Since 2019 Walden has been the lead arranger at the Academy Awards.
-He was an arranger for the TV series American Idol from 2007 to 2016 and has worked for record producers David Foster, Phil Ramone, and Tommy LiPuma.
-Walden has composed for films and TV in Germany, including the long-running TV-series Dr. Stefan Frank.
+He was an arranger for the TV series American Idol from 2007 to 2016.
+He has worked extensively for record producers David Foster, Phil Ramone, and Tommy LiPuma.
+Walden has composed for films and TV in the US and in Germany, including the long-running TV-series Dr. Stefan Frank.

 Education

 Chris Walden grew up in Hamburg, West Germany where he learned to play the recorder at age 5, the piano at age 8, and the trumpet at age 13, which then became his main instrument.
 He started writing arrangements for local school big bands at age 16.
 He graduated from high school at age 19 and went on to study popular music at the Music Academy in Hamburg.
 At age 21 he moved to Cologne, Germany to study with trumpeters Jon Eardley and Malte Burba and arranger Jerry van Rooyen at the Cologne University of Music.
 He graduated in 1994 with two Masters of Music in trumpet and composition/arrangement.

 In 1987 he joined the then newly formed German National Youth Jazz Orchestra (BuJazzO) as a trumpet player.
 Its leader Peter Herbolzheimer early on noticed Walden's interest in arranging and composing and became an important mentor for Walden.